 To understand how the upper cervical spine affects the lower back, you must first understand some anatomy and physiology.
-When the atlas misaligns, it causes the head to tilt one way or the other.
-The brain doesn’t like to be on a tilt so the righting reflex kicks in.
-This forces the rest of the spine to compensate, many times causing pinched nerves in the lower back, and sometimes on the sciatic nerve.
+When the atlas misaligns, it causes the head to tilt one way or the other. <br /> <br /> The brain doesn’t like to be on a tilt so the righting reflex kicks in.
+This forces the rest of the spine to compensate, many times causing nerve compression in the lower back, and puts pressure on the sciatic nerve.

 The vast majority of Americans will experience back pain at some point in their life, and Sciatica is frequently seen occurring alongside.
 Ironically enough, the top two bones of your neck, called the atlas vertebrae, have a major part to play in the health and wellbeing of the lower back.